 - Paul ZIMMER (AJSL) / Patrick DELHALT (MNHN): Science Camp 2008.

-Each year, the FNR attributes “Awards for Outstanding PhD Thesis” to an individual who has concluded his/her PhD with a dissertation of outstanding scientific quality.
-Each award amounts to EUR 5,000.
+Each year, the FNR attributes the FNR Award for Outstanding PhD Thesis to an individual who has concluded his/her PhD with a dissertation of outstanding scientific quality.

 Riccardo RAO for the PhD Thesis “Conservation Laws in Nonequilibrium Thermodynamics: Stochastic Processes, Chemical Reaction Networks, and Information Processing.”
 (PhD project conducted at the University of Luxembourg, in the research group of Prof Dr Massimilliano Esposito.)